sourcegraph/handbook/content/departments/people-talent/onboarding-feedback-milestones.md

 **Feedback Milestone: Month 1:**

-- check in on onboarding, values fit and get a sense for how they’re feeling
+- check in on onboarding and get a sense for how they’re feeling
-- normalize two-way feedback and
+- normalize two-way feedback
 - open conversation and build trust

 **Feedback Milestone: Month 3:**

-- check in on OKR/expectations tracking and values fit and get a sense for how they’re feeling
+- check in on OKRs/expectations tracking and get a sense for how they’re feeling
-- normalize two-way feedback and
+- normalize two-way feedback
 - open conversation and build trust
 - get a feel for if they’re going to succeed and action if they aren’t (keep in mind teammates should be participating in projects by month 2 and owning projects by month 3)